ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 ### Pro Tips

  Use these pointers to streamline getting the solution you need.

+_NOTE_: This is a public forum.
+The [Arctos Code of Conduct](https://arctosdb.org/code-of-conduct/) applies here to ensure respectful communication.
+We will remove or hide comments deemed inappropriate that either violates the Code of Conduct or impinges on productive dialog.
+If needed for repeat offenders, we will ban users from posting on the forum.
+At the very least, please remember that writing a public online comment is different from discussing or even venting in person, so please think how you phrase your issue and how you would want it to be received in a spirit of community productivity.

 * Tell us your overall goals or functional requirements.
 We can help only if we understand what you're trying to accomplish in sufficient detail.
 This will often involve an explanation of why the goal is important - "we want to record *_data_* because researchers need it for *_purpose_*."
 * Tell us *what* you hope to accomplish, not (only) *how* you hope to do so.
 We will get to how, but beginning the conversation with something like a [Product requirements document](https://en.wikipedia.org/wiki/Product_requirements_document) will generally lead to more robust solutions and avoid  [target fixation](https://en.wikipedia.org/wiki/Target_fixation).